Pepelespooder/InventoryMod/README.md

 Version 1.20.1+
 **************************

-This mod is barebones Debug it contains no toml or versioning to be used on multiple versions Creates a File inside config that contains whatever your inventory contains modname:blockname format
+This mod is barebones Debug it contains no toml or versioning to be used on multiple versions.
+Creates a File inside config that contains whatever your inventory contains modname:blockname format